wso2/docs-choreo-dev/en/pe-docs/docs/k8s-operations/manage-configurations-and-secrets.md

 ## The difference between configurations and secrets

-Choreo treats all configurations and secrets as sensitive content, but lets you choose between secret or configuration when creating file mounts or environment variables.
+{{ product_name }} treats all configurations and secrets as sensitive content, but lets you choose between secret or configuration when creating file mounts or environment variables.

 - **Secrets** are write-only.
-Once created, you cannot view or retrieve their content via the Choreo Console, but you can overwrite them anytime.
+Once created, you cannot view or retrieve their content via the {{ product_name }} Console, but you can overwrite them anytime.
-- **Configurations** can be read and updated via the Choreo Console after creation.
+- **Configurations** can be read and updated via the {{ product_name }} Console after creation.

     !!!info "Note"
           For sensitive data such as database passwords, cloud credentials, or service accounts, use secrets rather than configurations.